IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Environmental discourse" OR
 "Environmental narrative" OR
 "Environmental perspective" OR
-"Environmental storyline" OR
 "Green discourse" OR
 "Green narrative" OR
 "Green perspective" OR
-"Green storyline" OR
 "Mass media campaign" OR
+"Marketing campaign" OR
 "Normative feedback" OR
 "Nudging" OR
 "Peer-to-peer communication" OR
 "Regenerative culture"   OR
-"Social media platform" OR
 "Storytelling initiative" OR
 "Unitive narrative" OR
 "Youth empowerment program"